Container living? It might sound dismal, but can actually be cool.

 As you might know, I like quirky and unusual accommodations.
 So when I was given a chance to sleep in a shipping container, well, I couldn’t turn it down, could I…

-Outside the Hague is Scheveningen, famous for its long sandy beach, its pier, its esplanade and its nudists.
+Outside Den Haag (The Hague) is Scheveningen, famous for its long sandy beach, its pier, its esplanade and its nudists.

 Not unexpectedly, windsurfing and kiteboarding are very popular activities on these windy North Sea shores.
 That brings us to F.A.S.T.
 (Free Architecture Surf Terrain), a surf village and idealistic community on Scheveningen beach, created by surfers, for surfers.